 Thousands of speculative punters make their selections based on the name of the horse, the colours of the jockey’s silks, their favourite number and other factors.

 Checking on the form of the horses is the first thing most experienced bettors will do, but on Grand National day, check on the form of the people involved too.
 Look for repeat winners among the jockeys and especially the trainers.

 Trainer Nigel Twiston-Davies, for example, has had two winners in the Grand National in the past 20 years and over a thousand winners of National Hunt races since 1982.
-Jockey Leighton Aspell has ridden the winning horse for the past two years in a row and would make history if he were able to come back and make it three this year.
+Jockey Leighton Aspell has ridden the winning horse in two of the previous four years.

 Look for hidden trends